MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 >
         this->pieceNode->addChild(piece);
         this->pieces.pushBack(piece);

+Some additional information about pointers to objects vs. objects.

 > [info]
 >
 > Note that instead of using the arrow syntax to add the piece to pieces, we use the dot syntax.
 That's because the pieces vector is declared as an object directly, not a pointer to an object.
 Look at the declaration in *MainScene.h*, it looks like this: